-In recent years, the Supreme Court has ruled become much more of a rubber stamp to religious groups — and specifically to Christian groups — than we’ve ever seen throughout its history.
+In recent years, the Supreme Court has become much more of a rubber stamp for religious groups — and specifically to Christian groups — than we’ve ever seen throughout its history.

 That’s the conclusion of a new paper to be published in the Supreme Court Review by professors Lee Epstein and Eric A. Posner.
 They found that the current court, under Chief Justice John Roberts has issued more “pro-religion” rulings — often against church/state separation or in favor of bending the rules for people of faith — than his predecessors.
 The Roberts Court has ruled on the side of religion 81.3% of the time, compared to 45.5% under Earl Warren.